codeWithNithin/sheryans-live-mern-cohort/Front-End/4- Starting with CSS/theory/README.md

-# Starting with CSS
+# Day-4: Starting with CSS

-- Stands for Cascading style sheets
+- Stands for Cascading style sheets.
+- Helps beatify the website.